Grizedale Arts: History

 Bill Grant retired in 1997.
 Diana Walters and David Fenn followed as directors until Adam Sutherland was appointed in 1999.
 For financial reasons, the board closed down The Theatre in the Forest at this time.
 The Gallery in the Forest was re-purposed as studio and pop-up exhibition space as the organisation re-orientated towards a younger, emergent generation of artists and their diverse and sometimes challenging ideas about the rural environment.
 The artworks produced at this time were not popular with visitors, some of whom sent complaint letters and even damaged Sutherland's car.
 The local residents of Satterthwaite, after being offered the chance to create their own artwork for a billboard sculpture in the forest decided unanimously to burn it down instead.
 In 1999, Sutherland formed Grizedale Arts, merging it with the Grizedale Society to form a new organisation.

 In 2007, the organisation moved its base from Grizedale Forest to the historic hill farm of Lawson Park, overlooking Coniston Water.
 Once owned by John Ruskin and sporadically a working farm until the 1950s, architects Sutherland Hussey were employed to transform the farmhouse and barns into an artists' residency base, opening in 2009 by Sir Nicholas Serota of Tate.
 The surrounding 12 acres of land has become a noted garden under the leadership of Head Gardener, artist and film maker Karen Guthrie.
 They have opened to the public under the National Garden Scheme and featured on BBC Gardener's World in 2023 (Episode 32).
 From 2012 - 2023 the organisation had an office at The Coniston Institute, a village hub originating in Ruskin's era, which they had helped redevelop.
 With the Ruskin Museum and Hayatsu Architects, they led the commissioning and making of a bespoke interpretation booth for the coppermines heritage trail, sited permanently outside the Institute.
 They also initiated the Institute's Honest Shop, an unstaffed retail unit designed by Endless Supply, and revived the Library, designed by Liam Gillick.

-In 2020 the organisation was approached by the local community of Spark Bridge and Lowick to support the repurposing of a listed inn that was falling into disrepair, The Farmer's Arms.
-With a fundraising campaign that attracted the support of local and international donors and investors they purchased the pub and re-opened in 2021, offering - alongside food and drink - arts, crafts and gardening classes as well as talks and events.
+In 2020 the organisation was approached by the local community of Spark Bridge and Lowick to support the repurposing of a listed inn that had fallen into disrepair and had failed to find any buyer, The Farmer's Arms.
+With a fundraising campaign during the Covid 19 pandemic that attracted the support of local and international donors and investors they purchased the pub and re-opened in 2021 as a diversified cultural hub, offering - alongside food and drink - arts, crafts and gardening classes as well as talks, events and private hires.
+In 2024 the King's Coronation Orchard Fund supported a new community orchard on site, named Diana's Orchard, and the Royal Countryside Fund supported a new farm produce vending machine in the pub car park.
+An innovative youth project, Cafe Teen, has managed and run a Saturday cafe on site since 2025.